How to Use Traditional Balsamic Vinegar of Modena

 Ageing and Evolution

 As Traditional Balsamic Vinegar ages, it becomes thicker, sweeter, and more aromatic.
-Very old vinegars (50+ years) are often best enjoyed on their own, served drop by drop as an after-dinner digestif rather than used in cooking.
+Very old vinegars — 50 years and above — are often best enjoyed on their own, served drop by drop as an after-dinner digestif rather than used in cooking.

 How to Store Traditional Balsamic Vinegar